johnwiard/networks/fiamma-testnet-1/bitvm2-staker-validators/README.md

 ## Modifying Validator Information

-During the first phase of the Fiamma testnet, validators can update the following information:
+During the first phase of the Fiamma testnet, the following information cannot be changed during this phase:

-- ✅ Website
-- ✅ Description
-- ✅ Contact information

-The following information cannot be changed during this phase:

-- ❌ Validator name
 - ❌ Fiamma address
 - ❌ Fiamma validator address
+- ❌ BTC address

 To update allowed information, please submit a new Pull Request following the initial registration steps.

-## Important Notes
+## After Submission

-- Ensure all information you provide is accurate and up-to-date.
-- Safeguard your private keys and mnemonics, as these are crucial for your validator identity.
+Once your Pull Request is submitted, our team will review your application.
+If your PR is merged, it means your application has been accepted.
+Here's what happens next:

+1. We will send a notification to the contact email you provided in your application.
+2. You will receive Fiamma testnet tokens to the Fiamma address you specified.
+3. You can then proceed with staking these tokens and setting up your validator node.

-- If you encounter any issues during the registration process, please contact us through [contact@fiammachain.io](mailto:contact@fiammachain.io).
+For any questions or support, please refer to our [documentation](https://docs.fiammachain.io) or contact us through [contact@fiammachain.io](mailto:contact@fiammachain.io).

-We look forward to your participation in building the future of the Fiamma network!
+We wish you success in your staking journey on the Fiamma testnet!